rohanlohani/Elevate_labs_Task/Task 2: Exploratory Data Analysis (EDA)/readme.md

-Titanic Dataset - Exploratory Data Analysis (EDA) Overview
-This project performs Exploratory Data Analysis (EDA) on the Titanic dataset to uncover patterns, trends, and relationships in the data.
-Using tools like Pandas, Matplotlib, and Seaborn, the analysis provides key statistical summaries and insightful visualizations that set the foundation for future machine learning or analytical tasks.

-Dataset
-Source: Titanic dataset (tested.csv)

-Columns include:
-PassengerId, Survived, Pclass, Name, Sex, Age, SibSp, Parch, Ticket, Fare, Cabin, Embarked

-Main Analysis Steps
-Summary Statistics:
-Calculated mean, median, min, max, and standard deviation for numerical features to understand central tendencies and variances.

-Histograms:
-Plotted for all numerical columns (Age, Fare, SibSp, Parch, etc.) to visualize distribution, skewness, and outliers.

-Boxplots:
-Used to highlight medians, interquartile ranges, and outliers for each numeric variable, making it easy to spot unusual data points.

-Correlation Matrix & Heatmap:
-Computed correlations to detect linear relationships, especially between features and the target (Survived).
-Visualized with a heatmap for easier interpretation.

-Pairplot:
-Created scatter and density plots for pairs of key features (Age, Fare, Pclass, Survived), colored by survival outcome, to assess feature interactions and class separation.

-Key Insights
-Most passengers were in third class and traveled solo.

-Young adults (20-40) were the largest age group aboard.

-Majority paid low fares, but first-class paid much more and had higher survival rates.

-Survival rate overall was below 50%.

-Some features are skewed (Fare, family sizes), and outliers are present.

-Running the Analysis
-Place the tested.csv file in your working directory or update the path in the script.

-Run the code using:

-bash
+Titanic Dataset - Exploratory Data Analysis (EDA) Objective
+Perform EDA (Exploratory Data Analysis) on the Titanic dataset to understand its structure, distributions, and feature relationships using statistics and visualizations.

+Tools Used
+Python

+Pandas

+Matplotlib

+Seaborn

+Steps Performed
+Generated Summary Statistics:
+Used describe() to view mean, median, standard deviation, etc., for all numeric columns (Age, Fare, SibSp, Parch).

+Created Histograms and Boxplots:
+Visualized distributions and potential outliers for each numeric feature using histograms and boxplots.

+Correlation Matrix and Pairplot:

+Calculated correlation matrix to identify linear relationships between features.

+Plotted a heatmap for visual insight into correlations.

+Used pairplot to examine feature relationships and survival outcome visually.

+Analyzed Patterns, Trends, and Anomalies:

+Noted skewed distributions, outliers in fares and ages, class imbalances, and patterns in survival by class and fare.

+Made Feature-Level Inferences:

+Higher-class and higher-fare passengers tended to have better survival rates.

+Most passengers were young adults, third-class, and typically traveled alone.

+Family size features (SibSp, Parch) are heavily skewed toward zero.

+Screenshots
+Visualizations included in this repo:

+Histograms for all numeric columns

+Boxplots for all numeric columns

+Pairplot (scatter matrix) for selected features grouped by survival

+Correlation heatmap

+Structure
+text
+.
+├── titanic.py              # Python script for analysis
+├── tested.csv              # Titanic dataset
+├── screenshots/            # Folder with plot images (histograms, boxplots, etc.)
+└── README.md
+How To Run
+Make sure you have Python 3, Pandas, and Seaborn/Matplotlib installed.
+Install with:

+text
+pip install pandas matplotlib seaborn
+Place tested.csv and titanic.py in the same folder.

+Run:

+text
 python titanic.py
-The script will output statistics to the console and display/save visualizations.

-Requirements
-Python 3.x

-pandas

-matplotlib

-seaborn

-Install requirements (if needed) with:

-bash
-pip install pandas matplotlib seaborn
-Visualization Outputs
-Histograms: Show distributions for each numeric feature.

-Boxplots: Display medians, ranges, and outliers.

-Pairplot: Visualizes relationships and survival clusters.

-Correlation Heatmap: Easily identifies feature relationships.

-This EDA equips you with knowledge about data quality, distributions, and preliminary relationships—vital for feature engineering or machine learning!
+View the output plots/screenshots and review the inferences.

+What You'll Learn
+Data visualization and descriptive statistics for understanding datasets.

+How to spot patterns, trends, outliers, skewness, and correlations visually.

+How feature-level visual EDA supports the entire ML workflow.

+Submission
+All code, dataset, screenshots, and this README are included to document and justify findings.

+Please refer to the provided screenshots for key visual insight as required.